NuGet/docs.microsoft.com-nuget/docs/nuget-org/policies/deleting-packages.md

 - Click the package name which version you want to unlist You will now see all the versions on that package.
 - Under the `Status` column click the `Listed` link on that package version you want to unlist.
 - You will now be transferred to the "Manage" page of that specific nuget package version.
-The "Manage" page will display following sections: "Owners", "Deprecation", "Listing" and "Documentation".
-- Click the plus sign beside "Listing" and uncheck the checkbox that says: “List in search results”.
+- Click the plus sign beside the "Listing" and uncheck the checkbox that says: “List in search results”.
 - Click the “Save” button.

 ** Verification **
 The specific package version has now been unlisted.
-In order to verify this open a incognito instance of your browser and move to the url of the package (without the version part) e.g.: https://www.nuget.org/packages/YOUR-PACKAGE-NAME/.
+In order to verify this open a incognito instance of your browser and move to the URL of the package (without the version part) e.g.: https://www.nuget.org/packages/YOUR-PACKAGE-NAME/.
 You will see all versions of that package that have * * not * * been unlisted.
 However if you see the same page while logged in you will see all packages with their status; listed or unlisted.

 It's also possible to deprecate a package version (incase you can't delete a package version).
-Further information about deprecating package versions can be viewed at following page: https://docs.microsoft.com/nuget/nuget-org/deprecate-packages
+For more information about deprecating package versions, see [Deprecating packages](Deprecate-packages.md).